bheap/scala-silk/README.md

 Now, lets run the site.

-    >cd $SYNAPSE_HOME
+    >cd $SILK_HOME
     >sbt
-    >project synapse-kernel
+    >project silk-kernel
     >run

 ## Features

-- views are usable outside of Synapse as complete renderable entities
+- views are usable outside of Silk as complete renderable entities (when working with html views)
 - no special markup or tags

 ## Roadmap